As the world celebrates International Women’s Day today, March 8, Nigeria joins in celebrating the women who have shaped the nation for the better.

 6. Chimamanda Adichie

-Chimamanda Adichie is an author of short stories and poems, her book Half of A Yellow sun was made into a movie.
-She has been invited to give talks and lectures all over the world including TEDx talks Parts of Adichie’s TED talk were sampled in Beyonce’s song “Flawless” in December 2013.
+Chimamanda Adichie is an author of short stories and poems; her book Half of A Yellow Sun was made into a movie.
+She has been invited to give talks and lectures all over the world, including TEDx talks.
+Parts of Adichie’s TED talk were sampled in Beyoncé’s song “Flawless” in December 2013.
 She is a strong advocate of feminism.
 She also received the 2019 Everett M. Rogers Award.
-She was honored for reframing the discourse on race, gender & identity.
+She was honored for reframing discourse on race, gender & identity.

 7. Joke Silva

-Joke Silva is a pioneer in the Nigerian film industry, she started her career in the early 1990s, she has stared in both local and international films in the course of her career.
-On 29 September 2014, Silva received recognition as a Member of the Order Of The Federal Republic one of the highest Honours in Nigeria.
+Joke Silva is a pioneer in the Nigerian film industry; she started her career in the early 1990s.
+She has starred in both local and international films in the course of her career.
+On 29 September 2014, Silva received recognition as a Member of the Order of the Federal Republic, one of the highest honors in Nigeria.

 Also Read: Everything You Should Know About Nollywood Veteran Actress, Joke Silva